 Furthermore, the law to accelerate economic and professional equality between men and women from December 24, 2021 (called the Rixain Law) created a new requirement to have women in the executive bodies of companies with over 1,000 employees.
 Within Safran, the policy on the professional advancement of women, their access to positions of authority, the identification of talent, and assistance with professional development are priorities that we have also extended to our relations with engineering schools and universities in the past few years.

 In concrete terms, Safran has set objectives regarding its senior executives all across the globe.
-The progress made every year since 2019 is significant and has accelerated: 12% of senior executives were women in 2019, in 2020 it rose to 13%, in 2021 it was 15%, and this year in 2022 17% of senior executives are women.
+The progress made every year since 2019 is significant and has accelerated: 12% of senior executives were women in 2019, in 2020 it rose to 13% and in 2021 it was 15%.

-Within Safran SA, the indicators relating to gaps in representation between women and men in positions of greater responsibility are as follows:
+Within Safran SA, for the year 2022, the indicators relating to gaps in representation between women and men in positions of greater responsibility are as follows:

 - Percentage of senior executives who are women and men, respectively: 27% / 73%